zrythm/zrythm/doc/dev/m.css/doc/plugins/htmlsanity.rst

 -   The :html:`<abbr>` tag now properly includes a ``title`` attribute
 -   :abbr:`reST <reStructuredText>` comments are simply ignored, instead of being put into :html:`<!-- -->`

+Additionally, the following m.css-specific changes are done:

+-   Footnotes and footnote references have the :css:`.m-footnote` `styling classes <{filename}/css/typography.rst#footnotes-and-footnote-references>`_ applied
+-   Links that are just URLs have :css:`.m-link-wrap` appied `to better wrap on narrow screens <{filename}/css/typography.rst#footnotes-and-footnote-references>`_.
+    Note that it's also possible to apply this and other CSS classes explicitly with the `m.link <{filename}/plugins/links.rst#stylable-links>`_ plugin.

 `Typography`_
 =============